core-wg/comi/draft-ietf-core-comi.md

 data node value:
 : Value assigned to a data node instance.
-Data node values are encoded based on the rules defined in section 4 of {{I-D.ietf-core-yang-cbor}}.
+Data node values are serialized into the payload according to the rules defined in section 4 of {{I-D.ietf-core-yang-cbor}}.

-set of data node instances:
-: Represents the payload of CoAP methods when a collection is sent or returned.
-  There are two possibilities, dependent on Request context:

-  1. CBOR array of pair(s) \<instance identifier, data node value >

-  2. CBOR map of pair(s) \<instance identifier, data node value >

-  TODO: Reduce to one, if possible

 The following list contains the abbreviations used in this document.